zblazerzz/hacking-owasp-Juice-shop/README.md

 **Description:**
 Parameter tampering involves manipulating the data exchanged between a client and a server to modify application behavior or data.

+The objective here was to manipulate the quantity of items in the store, by tricking the server.
 Using Burp Suite's proxy interceptor I analyzed the communication between the client and server during the checkout process.
 For example when the client wanted to request more "apple juices" it would send a GET request and the server would respond with a POST by incrementing or decrementing the value of apple juices, but I observed that the application relies heavily on client-side logic for order quantities, allowing me to intercept and modify the "Quantity" parameter before it reached the backend.
 <img width="975" height="550" alt="image" src="https://github.com/user-attachments/assets/9781077e-7ce2-46bc-8edd-ef8cab33e0a7" />